isaaceindhoven/velocita-proxy/README.md

 There are two parts to Velocita:

-* Velocita-proxy, which acts as a pull-through cache
+* Velocita Proxy, which acts as a caching reverse proxy
-* Composer-velocita, which instructs Composer to retrieve files from Velocita-proxy
+* Composer-velocita, which instructs Composer to retrieve files from Velocita Proxy

 ### Velocita Proxy